A Straightforward Guide for Modern Merchants

 Now that you know how many new hires you need and when, it’s time to drill down on your target candidates.

-Many retailer brands wait until the eleventh hour, rush to post an open role, then sit back and pray to get the right candidates in.
+Many retailer brands wait until the eleventh hour, rush to post an open role, then sit back and cross their fingers that the right candidates find them.
 But knowing exactly who you need to bring on board will help you get ahead of the game with your recruitment marketing strategy.
-Think: Where candidates are currently hanging out online, how to approach them and what they will respond to best.

 - Demographics — Age, location, current job title and desired income